.png)

 -

 Undergraduates have higher retention rates than students at all institutions.
-About 81% of full-time, and 51% of part-time students were retained, compared to 77% and 44% at all institutions.
+About 81% of full-time and 52% of part-time students were retained, compared to 78% and 45%, respectively, at all institutions.

 -

-Undergraduates are more likely to receive Pell Grants and less likely to receive federal student loans and total grant aid.
-About 44% of students received Pell Grants, compared to 36% nationally; 25% received federal student loans, compared to 31% nationally; and 76% received total grant aid, compared to 80% nationally.
+Undergraduates are more likely to receive Pell Grants and less likely to receive federal student loans.
+About 44% of students received Pell Grants compared to 35% nationally, 22% received federal student loans compared to 30% nationally.

 -

-Latino faculty representation is almost three times higher than that at all institutions.
-Latinos represent 17% of faculty, compared to 7% at all institutions.
+Latino faculty representation is almost three times higher than at all institutions.

 -